OzanCelikkol/1.3-KodluyoruzFrontEnd_foodRecipeWebsite/README.md

-# 1.3-KodluyoruzFrontEnd_foodRecipeWebsite
+# Assignment 3

-Kodluyoruz Eğitimi kapsamında düzenlenen 3 numaralı ödev
+## In tihs assignment, we have built a website contains food recipe.